 Sohrab Ahmari is a founder and editor of Compact.
 Previously, he spent nearly a decade at News Corp., as op-ed editor of the New York Post and as a columnist and editor with the Wall Street Journal opinion pages in New York and London.
 In addition to those publications, his writing has appeared in The New York Times, The Washington Post, The New Republic, The Spectator, Chronicle of Higher Education, Times Literary Supplement, Dissent, and The American Conservative, for which he is a contributing editor.
-His books include From Fire, by Water (Ignatius, 2019) and The Unbroken Thread (Convergent, 2021).
+His books include The Unbroken Thread (2021) and Tyranny, Inc. (2023), both published by Penguin Random House.

 Matthew Schmitz is a founder and editor of Compact.
 Previously, he was a senior editor of First Things.
 His writing has also appeared in The New York Times, The Wall Street Journal, The Washington Post, Tablet, and The American Conservative, for which he is a columnist.
 He is the recipient of a Lincoln Fellowship from the Claremont Institute and a Robert Novak Journalism Fellowship from The Fund for American Studies.
 He holds an A.B. in English from Princeton University and is a native of O'Neill, Neb.